Spokane, WA, Mental Health Counseling Programs

 Associate of Applied Science in Addiction Studies

 This associate's degree program is designed for students who have less than 45 college credit hours.
 Students will study topics related to mental health counseling, including case management, family systems and counseling techniques.
 Students can complete this 90-credit-hour program in six quarters.
+The program includes two practicum courses.

 Certificate in Addiction Studies